SukumarBV/bengaluru-traffic-mlops/README.md

 | MAE increases | Drift detected |
 | Drift detected | Retraining triggered |
 | New model performs better | Auto deployed |

 ---

+## Case Study: Bengaluru Traffic Data

+Bengaluru traffic data is used as a demonstration dataset to validate the platform’s behavior.
+The same pipeline can be applied to other cities or mobility datasets with minimal changes.

+---